 If you are healthy as you approach the end of pregnancy, some aspects of your labor and delivery might proceed as usual.
 But be prepared to be flexible.

 If you are scheduled for labor induction or a C-section, you and your support person might be screened for COVID-19 symptoms 24 to 48 hours before your arrival at the hospital.
 You might be screened again before entering the labor and delivery unit.
 If you have symptoms or the virus that causes COVID-19, your induction or C-section might be rescheduled.

 To protect the health of you and your baby, some facilities might limit the number of people you can have in the room during labor and delivery.
 Visits after delivery might be affected too.
 Also, during your hospitalization you and your support person might be screened for symptoms every day.
-Talk to your health care provider about any restrictions that might apply, though restrictions might change as infection rates of COVID-19 in your area change.
-Your hospital stay will likely be shorter than routine.
+Talk to your health care provider about any restrictions that might apply.

 However, if you are severely ill with COVID-19, you might need to be temporarily separated from your newborn.